Dian Farmer Learning To Grow Our Own Food

 All About Propagating, Planting, And Pruning Tomato Plants

 However, if you want to increase the number of tomato plants and fruit production in your garden to have a better harvest, you don’t have to start them from seed.
-You can propagate indeterminate tomato plants very easily with the help of existing ones in your garden, such as heirloom tomatoes.

 A tomato plant growing